fent/ret.js/README.md

 ### RANGE

-Used in class tokens to specify a character range. `from` and `to` are character codes.
+Used in set tokens to specify a character range. `from` and `to` are character codes.

 ```js
 {